GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2026-03-22 20:42:00 IST
+This content is dynamically generated in Indian Time (IST): 2026-03-22 21:11:49 IST

 Current Weather in Coimbatore:
-Temperature: 27.62 °C
+Temperature: 29.88 °C
-Condition: overcast clouds
+Condition: haze